-There are two forms of replicated entry information that may be held by the components of the Directory, cache copies and shadowed information.
+There are three forms of replicated entry information that may be held by the components of the Directory, cache copies, shadowed information and multiple master implementations.

 Cache copies are copies of entry information that a component of the Directory obtains and uses in ways not specified in these Directory Specifications.